-To delete frames, the frame and press Remove Keyframes.
+To delete frames, the frame and press Remove Keyframe.
 This will delete all selected frames.
 Similarly, selecting Remove Frame and Pull will delete the selected frames and pull or shift all subsequent frames back/left as much as possible.

 To manually play your animation back and forward using your mouse, a concept called scrubbing, you click-drag within the Frame Timing Header.

 : Select active layer.